 On the contrary, you should never find marijuana-derived CBD products in stores or online.
 Even in states where marijuana is legal, it can only be sold in cannabis dispensaries.
 So, you’re not going to accidentally purchase CBD products online with an intoxicating amount of THC in them.

-Much like you and your third cousin, hemp and marijuana are related but very different from one another.
+Much like you and your third cousin, hemp and marijuana are related but very different from one another, similar to when comparing CBD vs THC.
 Thanks for reading, and make sure to check back soon for more blog posts in the ‘Searching for Answers’ series.